teaching mental health in schools

 As awareness of anxiety and depression grows, students may begin to recognize every sign of discomfort in them as being a symptom – and then feel discouraged from ever doing things that are uncomfortable.

-Mental health education, depending on how it’s done, sometimes encourages kids to stay in their comfort zone and not try to push beyond it – which is always where real personal growth happens.
+Mental health education, depending on how it’s done and how the students interprest it, sometimes encourages kids to stay in their comfort zone and not try to push beyond it – which is always where real personal growth always happens!

 Caring for our mental heath is very important, but sometimes mental health education doesn’t make a lot of room for the need for resilience and pushing through.

-My Opinion: Should Mental Health Be Taught in Schools?
+My Opinion: Should Mental Health Still Be Taught in Schools?

-I do believe that mental health should be taught in schools.
+I do absolutely believe that mental health should still be taught in schools, despite some of the harmful effects that it may be having for some students.

 The mental health aspects for schools should be: